trec-dd/trec-dd-jig/README.md

 **************************************************************************

 ### Metrics
-- We support five metrics as follows, the scripts for these metrics can be found under the ./scorer directory.
+- We support a few metrics.
+The scripts for these metrics can be found at the ./scorer directory.
-- Sample truth file and run file can be found under the ./sample/directory
+- You will need the actual qrels from NIST to evaluate your runs.
+Here we demonstrate how to use the scorers using a sample qrels file and a sample run file.
+Both files can be found at the ./sample/ directory.
-    + qrel.txt: a sample ground truth
+    + qrel.txt: a sample qrels file
-    + runfile: a sample run
+    + runfile: a sample run file
-- Sample use of the metrics
+- How to run the scorers
-    + Cube Test and Average Cube Test (results printing to screen)
+    + Average Cube Test (ACT) and Cube Test (CT) (results printed to screen)

       ``` shell
-        >$ perl cubeTest_dd.pl  /path/to/truth/file /path/to/run/file 50
+        >$ perl cubeTest_dd.pl  ../sample_run/qrel.txt ../sample_run/runfile 50
       ```
+        - Note that 50 is the value for cutoff: the number of iterations where you run cubetest over your results.

-    + Alpha-nDCG per iteration and nERR-IA per iteration (results written in local files)
+    + Alpha-nDCG per iteration and nERR-IA per iteration (results written into local files, in this case, it can be found as runfile.ndeval under sample_run/ directory)

       ``` shell
         >$ ./ndeval  /path/to/truth/file /path/to/run/file
       ```

-    + SnDCG per iteration (results written in local files)
+    + snDCG per iteration (results written into local files, in this case, it can be found as runfile.eval under sample_run/ directory)

       ``` shell
         >$ perl nSDCG_per_iteration.pl  /path/to/truth/file /path/to/run/file 5